BayesWatch/deficient-efficient/WRN_varying_convs.md

 -2x2_d2 refers to a 2x2 kernel with dilation 2 (i.e. a 3x3 kernel with only the corners non-zero) -3x3DW+1x1 refers to the separable convolution used in mobilenet.

-Now let's experiment with knowledge distillation and attention tranfer where the teacher is (a), and the student is
+Now let's experiment with knowledge distillation and attention tranfer where the teacher is (a), and the student is (a),(b) or (c) (See extra columns above).

-When we use knowledge distillation with the teacher as (a), and (c) learnt from scratch we get an increased acc of 92.0%
+Note that doing knowledge distillation "with itself" was put in for curiosity.